SudeepthaG/GoLearning/README.md

 This repository stores my learning journey with Go.

-I have utilized this tutorial: https://golangbot.com/learn-golang-series/ for learning Go.
+I have mainly utilized this tutorial: https://golangbot.com/learn-golang-series/ for learning Go.

 The folders and files in this repository contains
 1. my implementations based on above tutorial,